-Download the CLI from the Perforce Web site downloads page.
+Download the CLI (p4) from the downloads page on the Perforce Web site

 Place the CLI binary file (Darwin or Mac OS X) in a directory that is listed in the "PATH" environment variable.
-We recommend that you place this file in the /usr/bin directory.
+We recommend that you place this file in the /usr/local/bin directory.

 Set the file permissions to enable the p4 CLI to be run:

-When issuing commands using the Mac OS X CLI, note the following:
+Note: When issuing commands using the Mac OS X CLI:

 With either the Darwin or the Mac OS X CLI:

 Specifying a Perforce Forms Editor (for Mac OS X CLI only)

 As of release 2002.1 and later you can specify any application to be the default editor.
 It may be a unix command-line editor, a Carbon application, or a Cocoa application.
 You may specify the ".app" extension, but it's not required.

 Editing Perforce Specifications With TextEdit (for Mac OS X CLI only)